 - having had gestational diabetes or prediabetes

 Complications of diabetes generally develop over time.
-Having poorly controlled blood sugar levels increases the risk of serious complications that can become life-threatening.
-Chronic complications include:
+Having poorly managed blood sugar levels increases the risk of serious complications that can become life threatening.

-- vessel disease, leading to heart attack or stroke
+- vessel disease, which can lead to heart attack or stroke

 - infection or skin conditions